 Fava beans otherwise known as broad beans, faba bean, or field beans are native to North Africa and South Asia; but, they do grow very well in European countries as well as the states.
 It is believed that the Fava became part of the Mediterranean diet around 6000 BC or earlier.
 The Fava is versatile and can be fried as a snack, added to stews, or even eaten with breakfast, the choices are really unlimited, just use your imagination.
 As soon as I notice them in the markets I make this recipe for Fava Bean and Fennel Salad as often as I can.

 The drawback of fava beans is that you do need to peel them twice.
-The first is rather simple as you will merely need to shuck them from their outer pod.
+The first peel is rather simple as you will merely need to shuck them from their outer pod.
 You will be left with a bean inside a slightly tougher membrane.
 I have found that the easiest way to get to the sweet little fava is by gently boiling them in water for about 3 – 5 minutes and then gently popping them out of this tough outer skin.
-It really is not that difficult but rather time-consuming; well, worth it, in our opinion!
+It really is not that difficult just time-consuming.
+Worth it, in our opinion!

-This recipe is a wonderful side for a nice piece of firm white fish or chicken.
+This recipe is a wonderful side dish for a nice piece of firm white fish or chicken.

 Fava Bean & Fennel Salad